Dale Carnegie How to Win Friends and Influence People book principles applied to B2B sales prospecting and SDR outreach

 Extra Nuggets of Gold

 It’s impossible to do justice to all the insightful quotes in this landmark book.
-Here’s a few more than round into our own Top 10 Carnegie Quotes:
+Here are four more that round out our Carnegie prospecting playbook:

 A great reminder for SDRs to always maintain a positive and professional demeanor.
 Any closed sale will not come from an enemy.
 We buy from people we know, like, and trust.
 Always maintain a positive and professional attitude, even in the face of resistance.